 This means that you could fit many of them in as long as you plan your trip to Yosemite well.

-It is known for its natural beauty and abundant wildlife which draws in four million visitors each year.
+It is known for its natural beauty and abundant wildlife which draws in four million visitors each year from summer to winter.

 Yosemite Valley is the hub of the park.
-Not only does it have many places to stay and eat, nearby is some of the most recognizable scenery in the country, with its majestic Half Dome and El Capitan monoliths.
+Not only does it have many places to stay including campgrounds and RV parks and eat, nearby is some of the most recognizable scenery in the country.
+With its majestic Half Dome and El Capitan monoliths, many visitors head to capture them at the best phot spots in Yosemite.

 If you just have one day in Yosemite it is the best place to start.

-To be honest, it would be better to spend a few days in Yosemite.
+To be honest, it would be better to spend about 3 days in Yosemite.
 There is so much to do and see that it is difficult to select just a few things.

-However, don’t write off your trip off, there is still a lot you can accomplish.
+However, don’t write off your trip, there is still a lot you can accomplish.
 Whether you want to plan the trip yourself or go on one of the many tours from San Francisco, this guide covers it all including what to pack and what to include in your itinerary.

 Getting to Yosemite in One Day